Need Help Choosing? Click Here

 Imonggo has a lot going for it.
 Here are some of the reasons you should consider using this POS system.

 - Low Cost/Big Delivery – Imonggo Premium costs $360 a year.
 This is an incredible price for a cloud-based software with so many capabilities.
-Plus, Imonggo is more than just a POS—it is also an inventory management system and an office.
+Plus, Imonggo is more than just a POS—it is also an asset inventory management software and an office.
 Imonggo strikes a good balance between being a basic everything-to-everyone software and offering sophisticated tools that can be tailored according to business type and size.

 - Offline Capability – Accepting the risk of downtime that comes with an Internet crash is often the tradeoff that comes with the freedom of cloud-based POS systems.
 Not so with Imonggo.
 The fact that Imonggo has developed the capability for offline sales is a huge count in its favor.